janbrrr/dndj/README.md

 Finally, a `track` refers to a music file or YouTube link.
 In the simplest case it is only a filename (link), but you can further configure it.
 Every file type that the VLC media player supports should work.

+Keep in mind that streaming the audio from YouTube will introduce a delay of a second or two to build up the connection etc.
 ```yaml
 music:
   # ...